 Regarding my personal taste, I try to stay away from movies with nudity and detailed sex scenes, gore, gratuitous violence, as well as horror films.
 To give you an idea regarding my violence tolerance, Django Unchained was too much for me, but We Were Soldiers was not.
 The reason I avoid the horror genre is because I try to get rid of my fears (“Love casts out all fear” 1 John), not invite new ones in.

-Having said that I need to add that I did like what I call 'horror lite' films like Signs and The Sixth Sense.
+Having said that I need to add that I did like what I call 'horror lite' films like Signs, The Sixth Sense, and The Quiet Place.

 My critical approach, however, is not micro-analyzing and counting exactly how many swear words there are in a film or book.
 I like to evaluate the work as a whole.

 For example, the movie, Gran Torino, had some swear words but I thought it was a great movie because it addressed a lot of important issues like racism, family, how we treat our older parents, repentance, and sacrifice.
 Conviction, on the other hand, with Hilary Swank, though it was a great story (sister becomes a lawyer to defend her brother in prison), was so overboard with rough language it prevented me from enjoying it.

 I liken my method of reviewing to what Jesus said to the Pharisees: “You strain out a gnat and swallow a camel.”
 In other words, you can miss the big picture by focusing on the smaller details.

 You can expect reviews of a wide variety of movies and memoirs.
 In terms of movies, I will review "indies" (independent films), foreign (mostly French), artsy, and some mainstream films in most genres but my focus will be on movies that might have slipped under your radar, or gone out of the theaters early because they did not appeal to the mass market.